 Bowel Incontinence.
 Bowel incontinence is the involuntary loss of fecal matter.
 It has been shown that children with autism are delayed in developing bowel control compared to children who do not have autism.

 Difficulties Toileting.
 Children with autism may be slower to develop the ability to use the toilet on their own.
-There is difficulty knowing when to use the toilet, communicating the need to go, getting to the toilet, cleaning themselves, and using different toilets.
-There are resources available for parents who are working to help their child learn to use the toilet.
+There is difficulty knowing when to use the toilet, communicating the need to go, getting to the toilet, cleaning themselves, and using new or unfamiliar types of toilets.

-Often, people with autism can learn to control incontinence, although developmental difficulties will likely make it take a little longer.
+Often, people with autism can learn to control incontinence through training and repetition.
 During this time, incontinence products can be a huge help to parents and caregivers, easing the difficulties and stress of accidents.
 Knowing an accident will be contained, and skin will be protected from wetness and rashes, can give parents and caregivers added peace of mind.
-The right overnight product can even provide a good night’s sleep!
+The right overnight product can even provide a better night’s sleep.

-Tranquility products have designed youth diapers to bridge the gap from baby diapers to adult diapers.
-Tranquility has pull-on style and tape-tab style diapers in youth size up to adult sizes.
+Tranquility® offers youth-sized diapers to bridge the gap from baby diapers to adult diapers.
+Tranquility has pull-on style underwear and tape-tab style briefs in youth size up to adult sizes.
 If your child has outgrown baby diapers and is still having accidents (urinary or fecal), Tranquility has the solutions you need to keep your child protected while learning to control their incontinence and use the toilet.
-Additionally, some of our diapers are covered under Medicaid or waiver programs!

 Read the testimonials below to see how Tranquility has helped the lives of families dealing with autism.

-“My son has multiple disabilities, including global developmental delays, hypotonia, autism, and epilepsy.
-As he approached each birthday, I realized that potty training wouldn’t be a reality for him until about age 8 to 10 years.
-By age 5, my son had outgrown all of the diaper’s mothers buy in stores for their babies and toddlers.
-I was at a loss of what to purchase for him until doing an online search and finding an offer of free samples from Tranquility.
-My son is now six years old and has been wearing Tranquility for over 1 year and will continue to wear them until potty trained.
-They are perfect for my son!” – K.M.
+“My son has multiple disabilities, including autism.
+I realized that potty training wouldn’t be a reality for him until about age 8 to 10.
+By age 5, he had outgrown all of the diapers that mothers buy in stores for their babies and toddlers.
+I was at a loss of what to purchase for him until I found an offer of free samples from Tranquility.
+My son is now 6 years old, has been wearing Tranquility for over a year and will continue to wear them until potty trained.
+They are perfect for him!” – K.M.

-“My six-year-old son, who has CP and Autism, would wake up 3 times per night, soaking wet.
-Once we started using the Tranquility ATN he finally can get a good night’s rest.” – J.V.
+“My 6-year-old son, who has CP and Autism, would wake up three times per night, soaking wet.
+Once we started using the Tranquility ATN (All-Through-the-Night) Briefs, he finally can get a good night’s rest.” – J.V.